JsLth/z22data/README.md

 to the [z11data](https://github.com/stefanjuenger/z11data) repository, it contains the gridded
 [Census 2022](https://www.zensus2022.de/DE/Ergebnisse-des-Zensus/gitterzellen.html)
-data packed into more smaller, more digestible parquet chunks.
+data packed into smaller, more digestible parquet chunks.

 If you wish to work with the census data offline, you can download this repository and point the z22 package to it by setting